TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/019 Add Todo Service.md

 }
 ```

+###### (Notice how I remembered to suffix it "Async".)

+We could again return the result Todo, like we did with the Create User method.
+Maybe we will change this method later, if it is needed.

 ## Implementation
-Next up, create a new class, TodoHttpClient in side HttpClients/Implementations.
+Next up, create a new class, "TodoHttpClient" inside HttpClients/Implementations.

 It initially looks like this: